 - Veggie delight sub (6”)

-➔ Why it’s a healthier choice: Atzori says this sandwich is full of non-starchy veggies, which allows WW members to add Points to their daily Budget.
-“This sub is loaded with cucumbers, green peppers, lettuce, onions, spinach and tomatoes and is low in calories, fat, added sugars and sodium.
+➔ Why it’s a healthier choice: Atzori says this sandwich is full of non-starchy veggies, “This sub is loaded with cucumbers, green peppers, lettuce, onions, spinach and tomatoes and is low in calories, fat, added sugars and sodium.
 To increase the amount of fibre, swap the white bread for whole grain/whole wheat and opt for the sweet onion dressing, which is low in calories, sodium and has no total fat.”

 - Turkey breast sub (6”)

 ➔ Why it’s a healthier choice: “If you’re looking for a healthier option, while still ordering a filling and flavourful sub, look for this sandwich, which is full of turkey breast and topped with your favourite, crispy non-starchy veggies, on a nine-grain wheat bun.
 This sandwich has one of the lowest calories, total fat and sodium, while providing 16 grams of lean protein, and one of the highest grams of fibre per serving.”

 ➔ Why it’s a healthier choice: “This is one of the healthiest, protein-packed subway sandwiches, with fresh chicken breast, crispy non-starchy veggies, on a whole wheat bun.
 Coming in at 350 calories and 29 grams of protein, this sandwich is a great addition to any order.
 If you are looking for a low sodium sauce, opt for the mayonnaise, which only has 70 milligrams of sodium and has the lowest sodium content out of the available options.”